Drunk driver who caused crash killing two in Dowagiac sentenced to prison - Leader Publications

 “Tracy was a quiet, smart, talented and loving woman who is missed by many,” Cindy Seitenstich said.
 “Our world has been changed forever due to the selfish actions of another … I maintain that this was no accident, drinking and driving was done intentionally.
 The defendant is not a victim.”

 “The past three years I’ve done things I prayed I would never have to do,” she added.
-“Every day is a little worse, the passage of time makes it more real … What took place on that day was a crime, she did not died, she was killed in a selfish, criminal act.”
+“Every day is a little worse, the passage of time makes it more real … What took place on that day was a crime, she did not die.
+She was killed in a selfish, criminal act.”

 “Missing my son and not being able to see him again is overwhelmingly sad and heartbreaking for us,” Pamelia Conner said.
 “No matter how much I wish, he cannot come back.
 He was robbed of his life, it all ended the second he was murdered.
-I say murdered because the drive crossed the center line and was driving illegally.”
+I say murdered because the driver crossed the center line and was driving illegally.”

 “I feel incomplete inside my heart, I grieve all the time,” she added.
 “This has affected my entire life … Every day is a hard day for me.
 Oh, how I miss my son so terribly much.
 Now all we have is our memories.
 I am beyond words heartbroken and it was all caused by the illegal actions of the driver.
 She should never have gotten behind that wheel.”